-A faint jangle reaches our ears—armor jostling against saddles and sheaths.
-I look over my shoulder and spot the four figures in the distance: a quartet of Knights riding horses, steadily approaching us from the rear.
+A faint jangle reaches our ears: the jostle of armor, saddles, and sheaths.
+I look back over my shoulder and spot a quartet of figures off in the distance: four Knights riding toward us.

 “Easy,” Gyrax cautions.
 “Let them pass.”

-The others voice their assent, but Ren draws a dagger.
+The others assent, but Ren draws a dagger.
 “They’re Knights, Gyrax.
 We should—”

-“Under their armor and titles, they’re simply men.
+“Under their armor and title, they’re simply men and nothing more.
 Now sheathe your weapon and let them pass.”

 “Was that so hard?”
 Lucky teases.

 The Knights ride up and halt before us.
-“Wind at your backs and sun on your brow,” the leader says.
+“Wind at your backs and sun on your brow,” their leader says.

-“The same to you, Kai Justicer,” Gyrax replies.
-“How fare you?”
+“The same to you, Kai Justicer,” Gyrax replies, touching his forehead in a loose salute.
+“How fare you and your dutiful colleagues?”